Dennis Whitney: Trial and imprisonment

-Whitney was charged with two murders, those being the ones of Arthur Keeler and Virginia Shelby.
-First spared of the death penalty for the murder of Shelby, On June 28, 1960, Whitney was sentenced to death for killing Keeler.
+Whitney was charged with two murders, those being the ones of Arthur Keeler and Virginia Selby.
+First spared of the death penalty for the murder of Selby, On June 28, 1960, Whitney was sentenced to death for killing Keeler.
 After the verdict was announced at the sentencing, Whitney appeared dazed in his seat, and his defense attorneys later reveled to the public that they were surprised that the jury held up the verdict unanimously.

-In 1972, Whitney's sentences were reversed after Furman v.
-Georgia ruled that the death penalty was unconstitutional, and he was resentenced to life imprisonment.
-On April 24, 2005 Whitney died in Union Correctional Facility from unspecified causes.
-At the time of his death, he had been incarcerated 44 years, which at the time was one of the longest sentences to ever be served.
+In 1972, Whitney's death sentence was commuted to life imprisonment after Furman v.
+Georgia ruled that the death penalty was unconstitutional.
+Whitney died of unspecified causes in 2005, after serving 44 years in prison.